-- Requesting Hospital must complete the Requesting Hospital Sending/Receiving Checklist prior to returning the ventilator(s). - Requesting Hospital must return ventilator and associated items in a condition such that the ventilators can be used immediately upon their return. - Host Hospital must also complete the Host Hospital Sending/Receiving Checklist prior to returning the ventilator back to storage, to ensure it is in proper working condition.
+- Requesting Hospital must complete the Requesting Hospital Sending/Receiving Checklist prior to returning the ventilator(s)/HFNC System(s). - Requesting Hospital must return ventilator/HFNC and associated items in a condition such that the ventilators can be used immediately upon their return. - Host Hospital must also complete the Host Hospital Sending/Receiving Checklist prior to returning the ventilator/HFNC system back to storage, to ensure it is in proper working condition.

-Section IV: Ventilator Stockpile Composition and Distribution
+7. Ventilator Stockpile Composition and Distribution

-A. Ventilators in the Provincial Stockpile
+Ventilators in the Provincial Stockpile